 Simple Tips for Creating a Victorian-Style Living Room

-by James Helliwell on Jun 1, 2015
+by James Helliwell on Mar 22, 2020

-The Victorian style is one interior decoration philosophy that has remained classy and elegant to this day.
+The Victorian-style is one interior decoration philosophy that has remained classy and elegant to this day.
 Any living space tastefully furnished to this theme is guaranteed to look magnificent.
 This is why many people go out of their way to bring Queen Victoria’s era back to life in their home.
 This piece shows how to achieve this in your living room.

 Victorian chairs are the most sought after antique chairs.
 They are known for their wooden carved embellishments and their rich fabrics.
 Victorian chairs go nicely with seating pieces that are upholstered in brocade, velvet and also embroidered.
 They also feature exposed wood in various parts such as the legs, armrest and the upper back.

-The chairs go with tables that are carved, spindled, marble topped or faux bamboo.
+The chairs go with tables that are carved, spindled, marble-topped or faux bamboo.
 Other pieces of furniture that can be used to accent Victorian chairs include porcelain jars with crocheted doilies underneath, traditional style lamps and a bookcase that can fill from floor to ceiling.

 Intricate window treatments

-Dark colours and rich shades
+Dark colors and rich shades

 Dark and bright shades with rich colors offer the best way to get a Victorian look.
 The woodwork around the room needs to have a dark tone allowing it to go along with the other shades in the room.
 Some of the colors commonly used in a Victorian room include yellow, blue, violet, red and burgundy.
 However, white can be deployed if you already have Victorian furniture installed.